amy-tabb/basic-camera-calibration/README.md

 ## Dependencies

 This code uses the OpenCV 4.0, Eigen and is written in C++.
+OpenMP is used for parallelization, so OpenMP is required in this version of the repository.

 ### Tested operating system